sshirsat2020/Group19_BENG183/finalPaper/KMeans/Group19.md

 <p align="center">
 <img src="img/realworld.png" width="450" height="225" />
 </p>
+[5] Pratik Kohad, "K-Means clustering and its Real World Use Case"

 An example of using K-Means clustering is when large companies use it to efficiently sell a product to an identified customer group.
 The starting data comes from their customer ratings and preferences.
 A k means algorithm is run to group the customer base by their preferences and this gives deeper insight on what types of products they prefer.
 This allows companies to target their exact preferences and increase the likelyhood that the customers will buy the product sold to them.
 By clustering customers together, companies can also predict the preferences of different customers depending on wether they are in the same cluster.
 If customer A and B are in the same cluster and customer B prefers a certain product, most likely company A will too because they are in the same cluster, and this way, companies and make reccommendations to customers based on other's preferences.